VASE WITH CHINESE ASTERS AND GARDEN LADIOLI BY VINCENT VAN GOGH

 Vincent van Gogh (1853 - 1890), Paris, August-September 1886

-Van Gogh had always used generous amounts of paint.
-But after discovering the flower still lifes of Adolphe Monticelli (1824-1886) in June 1886, he went one step further.
-That French artist painted colourful bouquets with thick paint and emphatic brushstrokes.
+Van Gogh had never been frugal with paint.
+But after he became acquainted with the floral still lifes of Adolphe Monticelli (1824-1886) in June 1886, he went a step further.
+This French artist painted colourful bouquets with thick paint and emphatic brushstrokes.
 Van Gogh compared them to liquid clay.
-In still lifes such as Vase with Chinese Asters and Gladioli, you can see how thickly he began applying the paint to the canvas in his own flowers.
+In still lifes such as Vase with Chinese Asters and Garden Lilies, you can see how robustly he put the flowers on canvas.

-The vase shown here has been preserved and is now in the Van Gogh Museum collection.
-It is smaller in reality than in the painting.
-The large bouquet of flowers shown here would never fit inside it.
+The depicted vase has been preserved.
+It is in the collection of the Van Gogh Museum.
+In reality it is smaller than in the painting.
+The depicted quantity of flowers would never fit in it.

 This masterpiece by Vincent van Gogh can be seen in the Van Gogh Museum in Amsterdam.
-Read more about the life and work of Vincent van Gogh on his paintings page.
+Read more about the life and work of Vincent van Gogh on his painter page.

-With your purchase you immediately support the Van Gogh Museum ♥
+BEAUTIFUL: with your purchase you support the Van Gogh Museum Amsterdam ♥